-In clinical trials, consistently proven across patient types, no matter their age, sex, race, starting platelet count, number of medications they are taking for their ITP, or whether or not they’ve had their spleen removed
+In clinical trials, consistently proven across patient types, regardless of age, sex, race, starting platelet count, number of medications taken for ITP, and whether or not their spleen had been removed

 PROMACTA has demonstrated consistent safety, study after study

-No other chronic ITP drug has been studied more than PROMACTA:
+No other treatment for persistent or chronic ITP has been studied more than PROMACTA:

 - The safety of PROMACTA was established in ~900 people, ranging in age from 1 to 85

 - No single side effect occurred in more than 10% of people across 4 clinical studies